peteroupc/peteroupc.github.io/colorgen.md

 In a given RGB color space, an RGB color can be _linearized_ or _companded_.

 - A _linearized_ RGB color has a linear relationship of emitted light (as opposed to perceived light).
 - A _companded_ RGB color has been encoded using that color space's _transfer function_, also known as a _companding_ conversion (an example for sRGB is the `LinearTosRGB3` method defined later).
-For many RGB color spaces, companded RGB colors generally have a more or less linear relationship of perceived light, since human color perception is nonlinear.<sup>[(5)](#Note5)</sup>

-In this document, RGB colors are in companded form unless noted otherwise.
+For many RGB color spaces, companded RGB colors generally have a more or less linear relationship of perceived light, since human color perception is nonlinear.<sup>[(5)](#Note5)</sup>  RGB colors encoded in images and video or specified in documents are usually in companded form.

 For many RGB color spaces, the _transfer function_ is a simple power function, such as _c_<sup>1/&gamma;</sup>, where _c_ is either the red, green, or blue component and &gamma; is a positive number.
 (In this case, the transfer function is also called _gamma encoding_.)

+In this document, all techniques involving RGB colors apply to such colors in linearized or companded form, unless noted otherwise.

 <a id=sRGB></a>
 ### sRGB